-When I was in high school, I took revenge on my mother by joining the local drum & bugle corps.
-I wanted to join as a drummer, but the corps needed horn players, so I ended up playing the bass baritone bugle.
-I got be pretty good at it, but the hours I spent practicing drove my mother, and my neighbors, a little bit crazy.
+When I was in high school, I joined the local drum & bugle corps.
+I don’t know why my mother didn’t stop me—my stepfather was gone by then—but she didn’t.
+I wanted to be a drummer, but the corps needed horn players, so I ended up playing the bass baritone bugle.
+I got be pretty good at it too, but the hours I spent practicing drove my mother, and my neighbors, a little bit crazy.
 For a while I thought I might stick with drum corps, which is a pretty big deal once you get past a certain level, but that didn’t work out, and so making music was something I did pretty much only at my grandmother’s on that same Steinway upright—the original sales receipt for which my mother gave me recently so I could take, as she put it, “a trip down memory lane:”

 It’s a beautiful piece of music, well-worth listening to, if you have a few minutes: